 We’ve put together our four top tips for nailing customer success at your company.
 As you’re building out your own strategy, think about how you can apply these to your goals and the goals of your customer base:

 - Quickly resolve common customer pain points.
 Any points of friction in your product onboarding are an opportunity for churn.
-Make sure you’re identifying and resolving common pain points as quickly as possible, before they have the chance to impact your retention.
+Make sure you’re identifying and resolving common pain points as quickly as possible in your retention analysis, before they have the chance to damage your churn rate.

 - Make helpful resources readily available.
 Be sure that your knowledge base and FAQ articles are up to date and value-driven.
 Providing your customers with helpful resources makes them better users independently and can lead to higher retention.